kihyun1998/penterm/CODE.md

       disconnected: disconnected ?? this.disconnected,
       connecting: connecting ?? this.connecting,
       hover: hover ?? this.hover,
+      splash: splash ?? this.splash,
+      highlight: highlight ?? this.highlight,
       pressed: pressed ?? this.pressed,
       disabled: disabled ?? this.disabled,
       border: border ?? this.border,